kellykindla/FinalProject/README.md

 ### Model Accuracy:
 To accomplish our model, our data was grouped by zip code to count the occurrence of crimes and this DataFrame was merged to the housing data.
 An initial attempt of our model showed a low adjusted r-squared score of 0.38.
-In efforts to improve our model, we encoded zip codes so each could be evaluated in the model.
-Furthermore, columns that initially showed insignificant p-values (greater than 0.05) were dropped.
+In efforts to improve our model, we encoded zip codes and the occurance of crimes (high, medium, low) so each could be evaluated in the model.
+Furthermore, columns that initially showed insignificant p-values (greater than 0.05) from our inital analysis were dropped.
 Our data was split into training and testing sets (with train_test_split default parameters) and was further scaled (using StandardScaler()) to improve accuracy.
 We used sklearn’s LinearRegression to perform our model and statsmodels.api to display the OLS Regression results.
 After refactoring, the adjusted r-squared score was 0.556.

 Additional refactoring and cleaning were conducted.
 All categorical features were encoded and additional extreme outliers were identified and removed from the dataset.
-Our adjusted r-squared score is 0.734 and we find that for each crime occurrence, the latest listing price increase by 6302.9761.
+Our adjusted r-squared score is 0.734 and we find that for each crime occurrence, the latest listing price decreased by $0.2106.

 ![MLM Results](Images/MLM_results.png)

+### Feature Selection:
+Throughout our analysis, our model choice and dependent variable remained the same-- a Linear Regression and the Latest Listing Price, respectively.
+However, through multiple attempts at improving our model, we found that including more features from the housing dataset significantly improved our model.
+As stated previously, we reevaluated our selected columns for the model and encoded columns we originaly assumed as numeric-continuous variables to categorical.
+Furthermore, we chose to only include the count of crimes per zip code and the level of crime occurance (low, medium, or high) from the crime dataset as other variables related to crime would have required assumptions about the crime (do we deem it high or low danger for example) and other variables woulud have increased the noise in our model.
+Below is a full list of our selected variables.
+Those variables italicized were encoded to categorical variables.
+  - *zipcode*
+  - *propertyTaxRate*
+  - garageSpaces
+  - parkingSpaces
+  - latestPrice
+  - *numPriceChanges*
+  - *numOfAccessibilityFeatures*
+  - numOfAppliances
+  - *numOfParkingFeatures*
+  - *numOfPatioAndPorchFeatures*
+  - *numOfSecurityFeatures*
+  - *numOfWaterfrontFeatures*
+  - *numOfWindowFeatures*
+  - *numOfCommunityFeatures*
+  - lotSizeSqFt
+  - livingAreaSqFt
+  - *numOfBathrooms*
+  - *numOfBedrooms*
+  - *numOfStories*
+  - *avgSchoolRating*
+  - *numOfPrimarySchools*
+  - *numOfElementarySchools*
+  - *numOfMiddleSchools*
+  - *numOfHighSchools*
+  - avgSchoolDistance
+  - avgSchoolSize
+  - *MedianStudentsPerTeacher*
+  - Count_Of_Crimes_Per_Zip
+  - *Crime_Level*

 ## Further Investigation
 If time permitted, we would like to investigate the effect crime grouped by year had on our model.
-To do this, we would have liked to run four models, one for each year— 2018, 2019, and 2020 in order to investigate the impact each variable had on the latest listing price for each house by zip code by year.
+To do this, we would have liked to run three models, one for each year— 2018, 2019, and 2020 in order to investigate the impact each variable had on the latest listing price for each house by zip code by year.

 Additionally, it could have been beneficial to encode each categorical variable (for columns that were dropped during the EDA and cleaning process) to determine its impact on the latest listing price.